richard-lyman/amotoen/README.markdown

 successfully define 'shortest path' as some stream-of-consciousness process.

 I tend to pronounce Amotoen with a phonetic style that follows: Ah-moe-toe-in.
+I tend to place emphasis on the 'toe'.

 Introduction